Skip to content

 def matches(self, resource_identifier: str) -> bool:

-"""Check if pattern matches a table name.
+"""Check if connector matches a table name.

 Args: